2binfree/Hydrator/README.md

 * 0.1.0 : initial version
 * 0.2.0 : add support of properties of all parent classes
 * 0.3.0 : add null properties filter
+* 0.4.0 : add boolean getter "is" support

 #### Installation :